Who is Eligible

 Reserved permit holders are assigned a particular reserved space on campus.
 Vehicles displaying a valid Reserved permit may be parked in the assigned space or in any of the lots or structures on campus.
 The permit is valid in time-restricted spaces for the time designated.

 The permit is not valid in lots, areas, and spaces marked “At All Times” or where other restrictions apply — for example, reserved or metered spaces, or lots/spaces marked for vendors or “H” permit holders.
 The permit is not valid in Coastal Access spaces on weekdays, Monday–Friday 7:30am–5:00pm.
-The permit is not valid in the off-campus parking facilities operated by Housing & Residential Services.
+The permit is not valid in the off-campus residential parking facilities.

 Price and Payment Options